 the list of the banned substances and methods for chess.
 The players must be

-• Physical activities should be considered as an important component of the
+informed about the current World Anti-Doping Code.- Physical activities should be considered as an important component of the

 chess player training.
 It is necessary to attend clinical- cardiologic tests